 Table 2-5 Plan Development Milestones Date Event Description Attendance May Kick-Off meeting Presentation on plan process, hazards, goals, objectives and public outreach strategy.
 Review of 2015 plan.
 General plan template discussed.
 Discussed hazards to be addressed in plan update; discussed methodology which would be used to conduct the analysis.
 Hazards to be addressed were reviewed and confirmed.
 The Planning Team discussed public presentation of hazard maps at the Skagit County Safety Fair in August 2019, as well as during the Flood Hazard Awareness Week occurring September 27 - October 4, 2019.
 26 Goals and objectives were reviewed, updated and confirmed.
 Steering Committee members were identified; ground rules for Steering Committee reviewed and approved; public outreach process identified and approved.
 The survey was also provided for review and comment, with the finalized version made public via Survey Monkey.
 Notice of the survey's availability and a link to the survey was posted on the County's website.
 Aug- Sept Planning Partnership Email Distribution Hazard profiles distributed for internal review.
 Initial maps were distributed to the Steering Committee and Planning Team members for review and comment.
 Risk ranking exercise conducted; strategy/ action item information distributed and discussed; incorporation of risk data into other planning mechanisms discussed (e.g., land use, CEMP, evacuation plans, etc.).
 Oct Workshop Review and confirmation of the Risk Ranking completed by each planning partner; citizen survey results utilized to identify the community's perception of risk as compared to that identified by the planning partnership.
 Survey results (as of 10/21/19) presented.
-20 Oct Workshop Dec Draft Plan Internal Review Draft provided by Planning Team to Planning Team (additional strategies added during review process).
-All Jan Public Review Draft provided on website with press releases inviting citizens to review and comment for 17 day period.
+20 Oct Workshop Annex development workshop conducted.
+After the general workshop was completed where the risk assessment data was again presented and reviewed, the Annex Development Workshop was conducted for those planning partners needing assistance in completing their annex templates.
+Planning team members brought staff from their respective jurisdictions to continue working on their annex templates throughout the workshop session.
+12 Dec Draft Plan Internal Review Draft provided by Planning Team to Planning Team (additional strategies added during review process).
+All Jan Public Review Draft provided on website with press releases inviting citizens to review and comment for 17 day period (Jan 3-21).
+Also distributed at libraries in hard copy for citizen review and comment.
 All 2020 Jan State Review Plan submitted for state review.
-March FEMA Approval Final Plan Approval was received and Planning Partners began the adoption process.
+May 7 FEMA Approval Approval Pending Adoption (APA) was received, and Planning Partners began the adoption process.
+May 18 County Adoption and Final FEMA approval County presented plan to Board of Commissioners for adoption; thereafter final FEMA approval issued